The Real Estate Law Review: Spain

 Real estate investments are normally structured as an asset deal in which a Spanish SPV owned by a foreign company (typically, a company incorporated in the European Union, provided that it complies with the substance, business purpose and beneficiary ownership tests) purchases the asset.

 On the Spanish tax side, the acquisition of a property by the Spanish SPV will be subject to VAT if certain requirements are met (see Section VI.iv) and not to non-recoverable transfer tax.
 The Spanish SPV will be subject to Spanish CIT, generally at a rate of 25 per cent, on its net income (including, by way of example, rental income and capital gains derived from the transfer of a property).
-Interest (with certain limitations established in Spanish law), amortisation and expenses are generally deductible if they are linked to the company's business activities and transfer pricing rules are complied with.
+Interest (with certain limitations established in Spanish law), amortisation and expenses are generally deductible if they are linked to the company's business activities and duly registered from an accounting perspective and provided that the transfer pricing rules are complied with.

 ii Share deals